-'When I asked a mother whose child was dying of pneumonia why she didn't go to the doctor earlier her reply was, Asinimali,' the doctor said. ear infection and pus pouring out of their ears,' he added.
+'When I asked a mother whose child was dying of pneumonia why she didn't go to the doctor earlier her reply was, Asinimali,' the doctor said.

+"The same went for those children with severe middle ear infection and pus pouring out of their ears,' he added.